NibinBiju/currency_rate_calculator/README.md

 A modern, animated Flutter application that converts currencies using a REST API.
 The app includes Firebase authentication, offline caching, trend visualization, and clean BLoC architecture for scalability and maintainability.

+## Setup Steps
+Flutter & Dart Versions
+Flutter version: 3.35.1 (stable)

+Dart version: 3.9.4

+Make sure to have Flutter installed with compatible Dart SDK.
+You can check versions by running:

+- bash
+- flutter --version

+## Firebase Configuration
+- Create a Firebase project in the Firebase Console.
+- Add an Android/iOS app and download the google-services.json / GoogleService-Info.plist respectively.
+- Place the config files in the appropriate platform folders:
+- Android: android/app/
+- iOS: ios/Runner/
+- Enable Email/Password authentication in Firebase Authentication settings.
+- Update the Firebase options in your Flutter app accordingly (usually in main.dart or a config file).

 ---

 ## Overview